Scurrlin/SPARQL-101/README.md

 ## Why SPARQL?

 SPARQL is a powerful language specifically designed for querying RDF data.
-RDF is a graph-based data format, meaning it stores information as a collection of triples, which represent relationships between different pieces of data.
-Each triple consists of:
+RDF is a graph-based data format which stores information as a collection of triples.
+These triples represent the relationships between different pieces of data.
+Each triple consists of the following:
 - **Subject**: The resource being described (e.g., a track).
 - **Predicate**: The property or characteristic of the resource (e.g., the track's duration or its artist).
 - **Object**: The value of the property (e.g., "4:02" or "The Killers").

 SPARQL queries are well-suited for querying this kind of data because they match patterns of triples in the RDF graph.
-SPARQL allows you to filter, sort, group, and manipulate RDF data to obtain meaningful insights.
+With SPARQL, you can filter, sort, group, and manipulate RDF data to obtain meaningful insights.

 ## RDF Data Structure